Associate (ACIfA)

 Personal details

-Please provide your name, job title, post nominals where relevant, and contact details in the online form.
+Please provide your name, job title, post nominals where relevant (eg BA, MA, PhD), and contact details in the online form.

 References

-In order to help the Validation Committee understand more about your professionalism, your understanding of the CIfA Code of conduct and your determination and ability to comply with it, we ask for two references to support your application.
+To help the Validation Committee understand more about your professionalism, your understanding of the CIfA Code of conduct and your ability to comply with it, we ask for two references to support your application.

-You can provide referees' contact details in the online application form.
-We will contact referees on receipt of your application or you can upload pre-written references to the online form, which will speed up the process.
-Referees should complete the CIfA reference template.
+You need to provide the names and email addresses of two referees and state their relationship to you in the online application form.
+We will contact referees on receipt of your application, or you can upload pre-supplied references to the online form, which will speed up the process.
+If you are getting the references yourself, ask your referees to complete them using the CIfA reference template.

-We advise discussing your application with your employer (where relevant) to ensure they can provide a supportive reference for your application.
+It's a good idea to discuss your application with your employer first (where relevant), to ensure they can provide a supportive reference.

-• Your second referee can also be someone external to your employer - e.g. a specialist, local planning archaeologist, a funding body such as HLF or a volunteer from a community group or a CIfA special interest group for example.
-They should not be related to you or a client as this is considered a conflict of interest.
+The second referee can also be someone external to your employer – for example, a specialist, local planning archaeologist, a funding body such as HLF, a volunteer from a community group or a CIfA Special Interest Group.

 Referees